gregmuellegger/django-mobile/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This string will be prefixed to the template names when searching for flavoured templates.
-This is usefull if have many flavours and want to store them in a common subdirectory.
+This is useful if have many flavours and want to store them in a common subdirectory.
 Example::

     from django.conf import settings